jdegand/angular-weather-app/README.md

 The 5 day forecast endpoint provides too many results.
 I used a conditional to limit it to the 9:00 am forecast.
 Depending on the time of day, you may see today included in the 5 day forecast.
 Another problem with this approach is that the min and max temperatures don't cover the whole day so they are often the same.

 I didn't try to convert to Celsius since I made my request in imperial units.
-If a user toggled between celsius and fahrenheit, you could trigger another request (changing the units parameter) or convert the returned values to celsius with a function.
+If a user toggled between celsius and fahrenheit, you could trigger another request (changing the units parameter) or you could convert the returned values to celsius with a function or even a custom pipe.

-Filtering the background clouds was made easier by following a [CSS Tricks](https://css-tricks.com/apply-a-filter-to-a-background-image/) article.
+I applied a filter to the background clouds by following a [CSS Tricks](https://css-tricks.com/apply-a-filter-to-a-background-image/) article.
 You need a pseudo-element to add and filter just the background-image and not the inner contents.

 The background image on desktop is hard to place identically to the mobile version.
 It is really a lot of trial and error to get it right.
 Ideally, you'd have multiple different cropped backgrounds for mobile, tablet and desktop versions.

-Made a suggestions panel with cities.
-Used buttons to make it keyboard accessible.
+I made a suggestions panel with cities.
+I used buttons to make it keyboard accessible.
 The devchallenges design has cities from various countries.
 The openweathermap api is US-centric so I used only US cities.

 Openweathermap api has a new endpoint - "one-call".
-Could potentially help the min and max problem.
+This api endpoint could potentially help fix the min and max problem.

 ## Useful Resources